 - Seizures and loss of consciousness

-Which dog breeds can get the BOAS rating?
+Which dog breeds can get a BOAS rating?

-The BOAS grading programme applies to dogs of the Pug, English Bulldog and French Bulldog breeds.
-The dog must be over 18 months of age.
+The BOAS grading program applies to dogs of the Pug, English bulldog and French bulldog breeds.
+The dog must be over 18 months.
 The BOAS certificate is valid for 2 years.

-Not all veterinary clinics can give approved BOAS grading.
-Only veterinarians who have participated in NKK's course in BOAS grading are allowed to write NKK-BOAS certificates, as well as register this in DogWeb.
+Not all veterinary clinics can give an approved grading.
+Only veterinarians who have attended NKK's course in BOAS grading are permitted to write NKK-BOAS certificates, as well as register this in DogWeb.

-At A-Vet, veterinarian Elisabeth Bjørnestad is approved to give BOAS grading.
+At A-Vet is a veterinarian Elisabeth Bjørnestad approved to write such a certificate.

-Elisabeth is a veterinarian and certified ophthalmologist specialising in eye surgery, with further training in internal medicine, general surgery, oral surgery and ultrasound from the European School for Advanced Veterinary Studies in Toulouse.
+Elisabeth is a veterinarian and authorized ophthalmologist with specialization in eye surgery, as well as further training in internal medicine, general surgery, oral surgery and ultrasound from the European School for Advanced Veterinary Studies in Toulouse.